 Meanwhile, Waitrose and John Lewis have followed through on their 2019 pledge to ditch glitter from single-use Christmas products.
 “All own-brand cards, crackers, wrapping paper, gift bags are now 100% glitter-free,” a spokesperson says.
 “Glitter is made up of tiny pieces of plastic, and when washed off, they can end up in water where they never break down.”

 Morrisons has also pledged that it will be going glitter-free, removing 50 tonnes of plastic from its shelves ahead of the festive season.
+Tesco says it will scrap more than 20 million pieces of single-use plastic from its Christmas range – including crackers, lights, cards, and the packaging for puddings.

 Gift less, give better

 Giving less means not contributing to the vicious cycle of cheap and disposable items destined for landfill.
 Say no to pointless presents and don’t bundle up on gifts either.
-Tempting as it may be to add on a few little extras here and there, it makes for a better experience to give one, lovely well-thought-out present.
+Tempting as it may be to add on a few little extras here and there, it makes for a better experience to give one, well-thought-out present.

-”Gifts can be more sustainable if they have been used already, like something from your local vintage store or Christmas market full of handmade gifts,” says Honor Cowen, retail sector lead at global sustainability consultancy, Anthesis.
+”Gifts can be more sustainable if they’ve been used already, like something from your local vintage store or Christmas market full of handmade gifts,” says Honor Cowen, retail sector lead at global sustainability consultancy, Anthesis.
 “Take time to think about your options.
 Would your relative prefer a gift or an experience?”

 While we’ve had it drilled into us that Christmas gifts must sit under the tree for Christmas cheer, tickets or experiences can be just as meaningful, if not more.